N-I-TI-N/Covid-Data-EDA-Dashboard-/Data_Science_Role_Recruitment/README.md

 To deep dive into our experiment process?
 Simply follow this link: [click here](https://nbviewer.org/github/N-I-TI-N/PortfolioProjects/blob/main/Data_Science_Role_Recruitment/The%20Experiment%2C%20ETL%20process%20and%20Chi-Square%20Test.ipynb?flush_cache=true), You'll be granted immediate access to the experiment process where you can explore our experimentation journey step by step.

 You can access the web application deployed using Render by clicking [access web application](https://job-applicants-dash-app.onrender.com).
+The dashboard may take some time to start for the first time, please be patient.

 ## Feedback and Collaboration